How can I connect to my Amazon EC2 instance if I lost my SSH key pair after its initial launch?

 I want to connect to my Amazon Elastic Compute Cloud (Amazon EC2) instance but have lost the SSH key pair.
 How can I connect to the instance?

-- If your instance is instance store-backed or has instance store volumes containing data, the data is lost when you stop the instance.
+- If your instance is instance store-backed or has instance store volumes containing data, then the data is lost when you stop the instance.
 For more information, see Determine the root device type of your instance.
 Be sure that you back up any data that you want to keep on the instance store volume.

 - Stopping and restarting the instance changes the public IP address of your instance.
 It's a best practice to use an Elastic IP address instead of a public IP address when routing external traffic to your instance.